Stephen Barkhuff Financial Services Consultant

 Mabell received a B.S. in Economics and in International Relations with a focus on Economic Development from Boston University.

 Before joining Compass in February 2013, Amanda was a fixed income investment associate at Putnam Investments.
 During her tenure, she established skills in taxable and tax-exempt credit analysis with experience in the healthcare, transportation, and general obligation sectors.
-Amanda's undergraduate work experience included a year-long equity research internship at the Boston Company Asset Management and corporate finance internships at Fidelity Investments.
-Amanda is an active member of 85 Broads and a mentor to Boston College undergraduates.
+Amanda's undergraduate work experience included internships in equity research at the Boston Company Asset Management and in corporate finance at Fidelity Investments.
+Amanda is an active member of the Ellevate Network for women, mentor to a first generation college student through the City Links program in Cambridge, and mentor to undergraduate women at Boston College through the Smart Woman Securities program.

 Amanda received a B.S. from Boston College with concentrations in finance and philosophy.
-She is a CFA Level III candidate.
+She passed all three CFA exams in June 2013.

 Rachel received a B.S. from the University of North Carolina at Chapel Hill.